serhan-yilmaz/RokaiXplorer/deploy/README.md

 ```
 In the above code, please make sure to update ```<DATA>``` and ```<METADATA>``` with the names of your data files.

-Similarly, if you would like to use a protein expression data, place the data file under the ```/RokaiXplorer/data/``` and run the following:
+Additionally, if you would like to use a protein expression data, place the data file under the ```/RokaiXplorer/data/``` and run the following:
 ```
 options(RokaiXplorer_use_expression_data = TRUE)
 options(RokaiXplorer_expression_data_file_path =  "data/<EXPRESSION_DATA>.csv")